Twitch Bans Gambling Streams…Or Does It?

 In September 2022, articles along the lines of “Twitch Bans Gambling” spread like wildfire.
 These titles have a glimmer of truth but are quite misleading.

-If you like playing slots, and online casino games or enjoy online gambling streams, read on to find out what happened, Twitch’s response and what it all actually means for streamers and viewers.
+If you like playing slots, and online casino games or enjoy online gambling streams, read on to find out the drama that started it all, Twitch’s response, and what it all actually means for streamers and viewers.

 The History of Gambling on Twitch